 A chargeback occurs when your customer contacts their bank or credit card company to dispute the charge for an order that they placed on your website.
-Chargebacks are also known as "charge disputes" and “reversals”, and they can be filed for a variety of reasons, including unauthorised use of the credit card.
+Chargebacks are also known as "charge disputes" and “reversals,” and they can be filed for a variety of reasons, including unauthorized use of the credit card.
 Common reasons for disputes include:

-- The card holder does not recognise the charge or payee on their statement.
+- The card holder does not recognize the charge or payee on their statement.

 - The card holder did not receive the product or service.

 - The card holder feels that the product or service was defective, damaged, or not as described.